 An "inspector" provides a window for real-time monitoring and editing of all control Configuration and Service Menu parameters and values.
-Custom "inspectors" can easily be created and saved (WWPro only).
+Custom "inspectors" can easily be created and saved.
 Each window can display up to 28 lines of monitoring and tuning parameters without scrolling.
 The number with scrolling is unlimited.
 Two windows can be open simultaneously to display up to 56 parameters without scrolling.
 Tunable values can be adjusted at the inspector window.
-Watch Window communicates with the control through an RS-232 cable connection to the comm port configured as a point-to-point only ServLink Server.